 In Canada, to get access to medical services, you need a health insurance card.
 Each province or territory issues these cards to its residents.
 As a newcomer, you have to submit an application to the provincial government to get the card.
 For instance, if you’re in Ontario, you should visit Service Ontario to submit an application, while if you’re in Alberta, you should visit Service Alberta.

 Depending on the province or territory you reside in, there may be a waiting period before you are eligible for public health insurance in Canada.
-Some provinces such as British Columbia, Ontario and Quebec have a waiting period of up to three months, but in Alberta, you’re covered from the day you land.
-So, be sure to check the eligibility requirements in the province or territory where you reside.
+Be sure to check the eligibility requirements in the province or territory where you reside.

 Find a family doctor